 PlanetTogether's Advanced Planning and Scheduling (APS) Software can help operations managers navigate through the previously mentioned challenges.
 This software allows manufacturing facilities to have a visual representation of their production schedule and can help with reducing waste, increase profits, and boost production efficiency.
 This software can be implemented in production facilities around the globe to help then take their operation to the next level.

 Advanced Planning and Scheduling Software

-Advanced Planning and Scheduling (APS) software has become a must for modern-day manufacturing operations due to customer demand for increased product mix and fast delivery combined with downward cost pressures.
-APS can be quickly integrated with a ERP/MRP software to fill gaps where these system lack planning and scheduling flexibility and accuracy.
-Advanced Planning and Scheduling (APS) helps planners save time while providing greater agility in updating ever-changing priorities, production schedules, and inventory plans.
+Advanced Planning and Scheduling (APS) software has become a must for modern-day manufacturing operations as customer demand for increased product assortment, fast delivery, and downward cost pressures become prevalent.
+These systems help planners save time while providing greater agility in updating ever-changing priorities, production schedules, and inventory plans.
+APS Systems can be quickly integrated with an ERP/MRP software to fill gaps where these system lack planning and scheduling flexibility, accuracy, and efficiency.

 - Create optimized schedules balancing production efficiency and delivery performance

 - Maximize output on bottleneck resources to increase revenue